top of page

 “A true soldier dies twice.” - Tommy Flannigan

 Tommy continues preparing a massive retaliatory strike against the RUC and UVF.
 Jerry scrambles to stop it.
 Father Riley urges Rone to turn back from the darkness.
-Tommy and Rone reconcile, and Rone agrees to join the mission, seemingly giving into his loyalist ideas.
-Meanwhile, Maggie is taken to Derry.
-Colin is livid-Kelly was supposed to kill Rone, not abduct his girlfriend.
-As he prepares to leave for the retaliation mission, Stephen informs Rone of Maggie's kidnapping.
+Tommy and Rone reconcile, when Tommy backs down from killing Liam.
+Rone agrees to join the mission, seemingly giving into his loyalist ideas.
+As Rone prepares to leave for the retaliation mission, Sarah informs Rone of Maggie's kidnapping.
 Tommy gives Rone and Patrick his blessing to leave and find Maggie.
 The mission goes forward, but British forces were tipped off.
 In a bloody, cinematic street battle, Bill is killed.
 Tommy, mortally wounded, dies warning Rone: it was a trap.

 FINALE 9 - CORINATION